We’re creating a more connected travel industry, underpinned by sustainability and long-term investor relations.

 The common thread that unites all airport operators regardless of size, geography or model is the need to modernise, attract traffic, improve operational efficiency and enhance the passenger experience.
 The key component in delivering on each of these is technology, but also management vision.
 Despite this, airport value propositions regularly neglect the fact that IT can facilitate significant benefit across each of these key areas.

 The report outlines a range of recommendations airports to make digital transformation a differentiator that unlocks new revenues:

-- Quantify and communicate the value that IT brings to your airline customers: Airports could do much more to communicate their perceived value to airlines.
+Airports could do much more to communicate their perceived value to airlines.
 They should demonstrate that their charges are justified because their IT drives cost efficiencies to airlines in other fronts.

 An IT-centric value proposition can create real benefits not only for the airport, airlines, and other airport stakeholders but also the passenger and the industry as a whole.
 For more insights, we invite you to the full Strengthening the Airport Value Proposition report here.